Datalayer-Storage/dig-cli/README.md

 ### Merkle Tree Data Files

 Serialized Merkle trees are stored as `.dat` files named after their root hash.
-This allows the `DataIntegrityLayer` to load the state of the Merkle tree at any given point in time.
+This allows the `DataIntegrityTree` to load the state of the Merkle tree at any given point in time.

 ### Binary Files Storage